SwedbankPay/developer.swedbankpay.com/payments/trustly/redirect.md

 notification asynchronously from Trustly, hence why the UI will initiate polling toward our back-end.
 The payment status after being redirect to `completeUrl` will then indicate if the payment was successful or not, or if the payment is still in progress.
+If the payment is still in progress, when reaching `completeUrl`, the Swedbank Pay has then not received a notification from Trustly that the payment has gone through yet.

 ```mermaid
 sequenceDiagram